OlivierBlanvillain/cs210-2020/labs/tools-setup.md

 ## Step 8: Generate a public/private SSH key pair

-To submit assignments, you will need an SSH key.
+To submit labs, you will need an SSH key.
 If you don't already have one, here's how to generate it:

 ### Step 8.1: Installing OpenSSH